cerner/terra-core/packages/terra-theme-provider/docs/README.md

 *Note:*
 * Apps should only use the `isGlobalTheme` prop on one theme provider component.
-* The CSS custom properties applied via the theme provider only work in browsers which have native support for CSS custom properties.
+* The CSS custom properties applied via the theme provided only works in browsers which have native support for CSS custom properties.

 ## Getting Started